subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This assumed that all interactions were confined to neighboring atoms ($j[i]$ being the neighbors of $i$), and more importantly the strength of the interaction $J$ is the same for all interactions.
 Sherrington and Kirkpatrick made the following modifications to this model:

 - Each atom can interact with all the other atoms in the lattice, and moreover interactions always happen in a pairwise fashion (see figure 14) and this is called the fully connected assumption.
-This assumption simplified the mathematical analysis of the model.
 - As before, the spins $\sigma_i$ can assume values $\pm 1$.
 - The strength of the interaction $J_{ij}$ is not a constant anymore, but is a function of the two atoms taking part in the interaction and can vary randomly in magnitude as well as sign.

-The third assumption is an important one, since it captures the fact that the coupling $J_{ij}$ sometimes leads to two spins pointing in the same direction, and at other times to the them pointing in opposite directions.
+This first assumption simplified the mathematical analysis of the model, even though it did away with any space structure in the model, such as dimensionality.
+Hence each atom is the nearest neighbor of every other atom.
 The variable coupling strength captures the fact that the interacting atoms are at variable distances from each other.
 Under these assumptions the energy function for $N$ atoms becomes